Cutlery Expert Peter Hertzmann

 You book carefully illustrated how to bone a chicken.
 Why not just buy boneless chicken breasts and thighs at the market?

-I like to cut-up and bone-out chickens myself for many reasons.
-First and most important, I can control the quality of the final product.
-Second, I have different schemes of cutting the chicken for different uses.
+I like to cut up and bone out chickens myself for many reasons.
+First and most importantly, I can control the quality of the final product.
+Second, I have different ways of cutting the chicken for different uses.
 Third, it saves money.
-Fourth, I have the waste materials, such as the necks and backs, to use in stocks.
+Fourth, I have waste materials, such as the necks and backs, to use in stocks.

 Are there any ways we can practice our knife skills without doing irreversible harm to something we are preparing for dinner?